bluewaysw/pcgeos/TechDocs/Markdown/Routines/rroutq_t.md

 			ManufacturerID	manufacturerID,		/* manufacturer ID of token */ TokenEntry		* buffer);			/* buffer for returned token */ This routine loads the specified token's **TokenEntry** structure into a passed buffer.
-The returned error flag will be *true* if the token was not found, *false* otherwise.
+The returned Boolean will be *true* if the token was found, *false* otherwise.
 Pass this routine the following:

 *tokenChars* - The four token characters that identify the token database